web3infra-foundation/mega/docs/development.md

    $ cargo build
    ```

 3. Install PostgreSQL and initialize database.
+(You can skip this step if using SQLite in `config.toml`)

    1.Install PostgreSQL.